The-Ronin-Project/ronin-gradle/gradle-plugins/ronin-contract-openapi-plugin/README.md

 The plugin outputs five artifacts:
 - a tar.gz file that contains the compiled schemas
-- a .json copy of the schema
+- a .json copy of the schema at `build/generated/resources/openapi/static/v3/api-docs/<project name>/v<n>.json, included in jar`
-- a .yaml copy of the schema
+- a .yaml copy of the schema at `build/generated/resources/openapi/static/v3/api-docs/<project name>/v<n>.yaml, included in jar`
 - a .jar file with the compiled schema and compiled kotlin classes
 - a -sources.jar file with the source files